PS Gracie Fields: Design and construction

 Laid down as Yard No.1149 by John I. Thornycroft & Company at Woolston for The Southampton, Isle of Wight and South of England Royal Mail Steam Packet Company Limited, known as Red Funnel, the paddle steamer Gracie Fields had a tonnage of 396 GRT.
 Her length overall was 195 ft 11 in, breadth 24 ft 11 in and depth 8 ft 0 in.
 The ship was propelled by a diagonal compound steam engine of 137 nhp, also made by Thornycroft and giving a service speed of 14 kn.
-To increase manouverability when going astern, she was fitted with a bow rudder.
+To increase manoeuvrability when going astern, she was fitted with a bow rudder.
 Accommodation for cars was provided on the fore deck.

 Operation

 She was launched by her namesake, the singer Gracie Fields, on 8 April 1936.
 After a cruise for invited guests on 9 May, she entered revenue service the following day.
 During the rest of 1936, she undertook a couple of special cruises in conjunction with her sponsor.